f5devcentral/f5-automation-labs/docs/class1/module2/lab3.rst

 #.
 From the TMUI GUI, examine the Virtual Server that was created from
    this deployment by clicking :menuselection:`Local Traffic --> Virtual Servers --> Virtual Server List --> Demo_vs`.
-The configuration is simple, but it does contain the key components for an HTTP service (Listener, HTTP Profile Pool, Monitor and Pool Members):
+The configuration is simple, but it does contain the key components for an HTTP service (Listener, HTTP Profile, Monitor, Pool, and Pool Members):

    |image2_15|